msohaibch/icu-delirium-prediction-mimic4/README.md

 1. **Leakage variables are excluded in code** — `rass_assessment_count`, `antipsychotic_any`, `haloperidol`, `quetiapine` are all excluded via `LEAKAGE_COLS` in the pipeline
 2. **`rass_ever_agitated` is borderline** — this flag is still included as a feature (correlation 0.40 with outcome).
 Some agitation in first 24h may be early/undiagnosed delirium.
 Happy to discuss whether this should be removed
 3. **Random split not temporal** — the main pipeline uses random 80/20.
-The temporal validation in `02_temporal_validation...py` (train 2008–2018, test 2019–2022) will show whether AUROC holds up under a stricter split
 4. **Single site** — BIDMC only.
 High within-site AUROC is expected; external validation is the next step

 Run the temporal validation script and compare — that will answer whether 0.949 is real or an artifact of the random split.